-General earthworks shall be constructed as shown on the drawings and shall include the following -
+General earthworks shall be constructed as shown on the drawings and shall include the following:

-- a) Ground Surface Treatment in accordance with Clause 12, - b) Road Excavation in accordance with Clause 13 including - Excavation of existing shoulders to subgrade level shown on the drawings; - Excavation below subgrade level, if necessary, to meet roadway embankment material quality requirements; - Construction of table drains, diversion drains and catch drains; and - Cut batters; - c) Roadway Embankment in accordance with Clause 14 and requirements shown on the drawings, and - d) Subgrade treatment type A in accordance with Clause 18.
+- a) ground Surface Treatment in accordance with Clause 12 - b) road Excavation in accordance with Clause 13 including - i. excavation of existing shoulders to subgrade level shown on the drawings - ii. excavation below subgrade level, if necessary, to meet roadway embankment material quality requirements - iii.construction of table drains, diversion drains and catch drains, and - iv.cut batters - c) roadway Embankment in accordance with Clause 14 and requirements shown on the drawings, and - d) subgrade treatment Type A in accordance with Clause 18.